charlesdavydov2010/notes/README.md

 4. Seek feedback: Ask for feedback on your code and project from peers and mentors.
 It'll help identify areas for improvement and give you insights into how others view your work.
 5. Document your process: Writing down your thought process and solutions while coding can help improve problem-solving skills.
 Additionally, documentation can be extremely helpful when working with a group or on larger projects, making it easier for others to understand your approach and contributions.
 6. Be open to change: The tech world is constantly evolving, which means programmers must adapt to changes in technology, tools, programming language, etc. Stay open-minded and willing to learn and grow with these changes.

+# 2024-03-13
+- Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.

+This quote reminds programmers that while efficiency and performance are crucial, it's often more important to focus on writing clear, maintainable code first.
+Before optimizing, ensure your program is correct and functional.
+Optimization should come after understanding the actual bottlenecks through profiling and testing.
+Over-optimizing or guessing where bottlenecks might be without evidence can lead to unnecessary complexity, harder-to-debug code, and potentially hinder overall project progress.